|April 30||CAP AND GOWN PURCHASE

 Baccalaureate is an optional event for undergraduate students, but members of the graduating class are encouraged to attend.
 Line up for the procession begins at 1:30 PM on Waterman Street in front of the Stephen Robert ’62 Campus Center.
 Encourage your family and guests to find comfortable seating on the Main Green to view the procession and ceremony.
 Guests are not permitted on the grounds of the First Baptist Church.

-Line up for procession no later than 9:30 am on Sunday, May 25, 2014.
+Line up for procession no later than 9:30 a.m..
 Encourage your family and guests to find comfortable seating on the Main Green for the College and University ceremonies which immediately follow the procession.

 The diploma ceremony for the International Relations Program immediately follows the University Ceremony on the College Green.